 Another earthy, woody terpene, nerolidol has some promising medical qualities.
-It’s currently being researched for its ability to increase transdermal absorption of other drugs (and presumably other cannabis compounds, too!), and has already proven to be an antiparasitic agent.
+It’s currently being researched for its ability to increase transdermal absorption of other drugs, and has already proven to be an antiparasitic agent.
 This could mean good things for sufferers of anything from Lyme disease to staph infections.

 Terpenes: Better Together

 While the benefits we’ve covered so far are impressive enough, they pale in comparison to what happens when terpenes are taken together.
 Also keep in mind that the cannabis plant contains cannabinoids, flavonoids, and chalcones in addition to its terpene content.
 This results in a special type of plant synergy scientists call the entourage effect.

 So, how exactly do terpenes participate in the entourage effect?
 For one, they ‘hit’ different receptor sites than cannabinoids do.
 The lavender terpene linalool, for example, has been shown to activate TRPA1 receptors that help the body sense chemical and/or oxidative damage, while CBD has been shown to activate TRPV1 receptors that help sense heat and regulate pain perception.